-- Identify where the CBE centre (if you have entered for the computer based exam) or exam hall (if you have entered for the paper based exam) is. - Plan your route to the CBE centre or exam hall, considering the time of day you will be travelling and any potential issues. - Have in place a backup plan in case of traffic problems or public transport delays.
+- ✓ Identify where the CBE centre is. - ✓ Plan your route to the CBE centre, considering the time of day you will be travelling and any potential issues. - Have in place a backup plan in case of traffic problems or public transport delays.

-- Ensure you have all the equipment you need for the exam (for example a calculator). - Don't forget to take your exam docket with you as well as your student identification. - Eat properly before you leave for the exam. - Sleep properly!
+- Ensure you have all the equipment you need for the exam (for example a calculator). - / Don't forget to take your exam docket with you as well as your student identification. - ✓ Eat properly before you leave for the exam. - ✓ Sleep properly!
 Don't spend the last night before your exam doing last minute revision, as you will perform so much better if you are alert and well rested (and in any case, last minute revision will only cause you to panic!)

-Try not to get into discussions with fellow students just before the exam about what might come up.
+✓ Try not to get into discussions with fellow students just before the exam about what might come up.
 Again this will only cause you stress.